-In addition to the four phases above, there are several related terms.
-They are recession, depression, economic recovery, and economic boom.
+In addition to the four phases above, there are several related terms: recession, depression, economic recovery, and economic boom.
 A recession occurs when real GDP falls for at least two consecutive quarters.
 On the other hand, if a recession lasts more severe and longer, usually for more than eight quarters, we call it an economic depression.

 A severe recession is called a great recession, as happened during the 2008-2009 crisis.
-Meanwhile, a severe depression we call the great depression happened in the United States between 1929 to 1939.
+Meanwhile, a severe depression, which we call the Great Depression, occurred in the United States between 1929 and 1939.

-Meanwhile, the economic recovery is the initial expansion phase after exiting the trough phase.
-And the economic boom is the final phase of expansion before the peak phase.
+Meanwhile, the economic recovery is the initial expansion phase after exiting the trough phase, and the economic boom is the final expansion phase before the peak phase.

-There are several reasons why understanding the business cycle is important.
-First, understanding business cycles help businesses to predict future conditions.
+Understanding the business cycle is important for several reasons.
+First, understanding business cycles helps businesses predict future conditions.
 Before drafting a budget, they predict where the economy will go in the future, whether expansion or recession.
 These predictions become important and basic information in preparing a business plan for the following year.

 For example, if businesses predict the economy will expand, they expect their revenue to rise.
 They predict demand will grow strongly, prompting them to invest.
 They plan to purchase capital goods to increase production, hoping to maximize sales amid strong demand.